Getting started with the swiyu Generic Verifier

 Creating a verification

-For a detailed understanding of the verfication process and the data structure of verification please consult the DIF presentation exchange specification.
-For more information on the general verification flow consult the OpenID4VP specification
+For a detailed understanding of the verification process and the data structure of verification please consult the Verification Documentation More details about the DIF presentation exchange can be found here.

 Request